Sarah Helen Mahammitt

 Sarah Helen Bradley Toliver Mahammitt (c.1873 – November 26, 1956) was a caterer, chef and author of cookbooks in Omaha, Nebraska.
 She studied at Le Cordon Bleu in Paris 1927 and sought to bring formal, European style cooking to African-American women in Omaha.

 Life

 Sarah Helen Bradley Toliver was born around 1873 in either Canada or Michigan, to James H. Toliver and Sarah A. (Bently) Toliver.
 Sarah Bently was born in St. Thomas, Ontario.
 James Toliver was born in Covington, Kentucky, and went to Amherstburg, Ontario in the early 1850s, later to move to Ann Arbor, Michigan.

 Helen married Thomas P. Mahammitt on May 25, 1904 in Des Moines, Iowa.
 He was previously married to Ella Mahammitt; they were separated at the time of her death in 1903.
 Thomas Mahammitt died March 28, 1950.

 Sarah Toliver Mahammitt died November 26, 1956.
-Her funeral was at St. Philips Episcopal Church and she was buried at Forest Lawn Cemetery.
+Her funeral was at St. Philip's Episcopal Church and she was buried at Forest Lawn Cemetery.